 The work of a pharmacy manager involves being responsible for the production, compounding, and apportioning of medicines in a hospital pharmacy.

-He/she is a professional whose job description involves producing, preparing and compounding prescriptions as demanded by a physician according to enacted practices of the profession, as well as the policies and requirements of the hospital.
+The pharmacy manager job description involves producing, preparing, and compounding prescriptions as demanded by a physician according to enacted practices of the profession, as well as the policies and requirements of the hospital.

 He/she has the role to manage and oversee technical and professional personnel and subordinate supervisors in mixing various types of medicines utilized by, or sold to customers of the hospital.

 The work will also involve overseeing the ordering of all equipment and supplies needed, and ensuring the establishment and maintenance of records.

 It is the duty of the manager at a pharmacy to provide information on new medications to subordinates, interns, nurses or physicians.

 He/she must have up-to-date knowledge on all newly certified drugs and their prescribed uses.

 The work of the manager carried out under the guidance of supervisory officials of the hospital will involve dispensing medications to patients according to the physician’s requirements.